ibm-mas/ansible-devops/ibm/mas_devops/roles/mongodb/README.md

 - Environment variable: `DOCDB_INGRESS_CIDR`

 ### docdb_egress_cidr
 Required.
 IPv4 Address at which outgoing connection requests will be allowed to DocumentDB cluster e.g Provide IPv4 CIDR address of VPC where ROSA cluster is installed

 - Environment variable: `DOCDB_EGRESS_CIDR`

+### docdb_cidr_az1:

+Required.
+Provide IPv4 CIDR address for the subnet to be created in one of the 3 availabilty zones of your VPC.
+If the subnet exists already then it must contain the tag of Name: {{ docdb_cluster_name }}, if the subnet doesn't exist already then one is created.

+- Environment variable: `DOCDB_CIDR_AZ1`

+### docdb_cidr_az2:

+Required.
+Provide IPv4 CIDR address for the subnet to be created in one of the 3 availabilty zones of your VPC.
+If the subnet exists already then it must contain the tag of Name: {{ docdb_cluster_name }}, if the subnet doesn't exist already then one is created.

+- Environment variable: `DOCDB_CIDR_AZ2`

+### docdb_cidr_az3:

+Required.
+Provide IPv4 CIDR address for the subnet to be created in one of the 3 availabilty zones of your VPC.
+If the subnet exists already then it must contain the tag of Name: {{ docdb_cluster_name }}, if the subnet doesn't exist already then one is created.

+- Environment variable: `DOCDB_CIDR_AZ3`

 Example Playbook
 ----------------